oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

   - [Create WebLogic Domain](#create-weblogic-domain-1)
   - [Create LoadBalancer](#create-loadbalancer)

-Now that you have created the AKS cluster, installed the operator, and verified that the operator is ready to go, you can have the operatorto create a WLS domain.
+Now that you have created the AKS cluster, installed the operator, and verified that the operator is ready to go, you can ask the operator to create a WLS domain.

 ##### Create secrets